basnijholt/adaptive-lighting/README.md

 ## Translating Adaptive Lighting

-Help translating Adaptive Lighting into your language on [Hosted
+Help to translate Adaptive Lighting into your language on [Hosted Weblate](https://hosted.weblate.org/engage/adaptive-lighting/)!

 Translating can be done from your webbrowser, no programming knowledge is needed!